Jhazyyy/OnlineSalesAndInventoryForCheckpointShoes/SHORT_CLOSE_FEATURE_IMPLEMENTATION.md

 2. Inventory movements remain intact
 3. No impact on existing receives
 4. No impact on other purchase components
+5. **Deliveries are automatically completed (NEW)**
+6. **No remaining pending deliveries after short close (NEW)**
+7. Delivery tracking history preserved with short close notes
+8. Backward compatible with existing data
+9. Activity logs maintained for audit trail
 5. Backward compatible with existing data
 6. Activity logs maintained for audit trail